Will Patton and Denzel Washington in "Remember the Titans"

 The Silver Skillet

-Open since 1956, the diner-style restaurant has been serving breakfast and lunch to national celebrities, politicians, and, of course, local Georgia Tech students.
+Open since 1956 near the Georgia Tech campus in Midtown Atlanta, the diner-style restaurant has been serving breakfast and lunch to national celebrities, politicians, and Georgia Tech students.
 The family-operated greasy spoon has been voted the best breakfast in Atlanta with dishes like skillet country ham and corned beef hash.
 The Silver Skillet has been featured in several film productions, including TLC’s music video for “Destiny,” "Diners, Drive-Ins and Dives," "Anchorman 2" and "Remember the Titans."
 Notable names on the restaurant's wall of fame are Dennis Quaid, Clint Eastwood and Diane Sawyer.

 Historic Covington is set around its iconic courthouse with shops selling antiques, apparel and toys, as well as restaurants and spas.
 The small town has also been used as a backdrop for countless television and film projects, including "The Dukes of Hazzard," "In the Heat of the Night," "The Vampire Diaries" and "Remember the Titans."
 Visitors can pick up the “On Location” brochure upon arrival, which points out significant downtown filming sites used in these productions.